-The aggregate total remuneration apportioned to IFML's AIF related activities for performance year 2016 is £6,631,628, of which £3,852,051 is fixed remuneration and £2,779,577 is variable remuneration.
-The number of beneficiaries is 35.
+The aggregate total remuneration of Invesco staff involved in AIF related activities of the Manager in respect of performance year (1 January 2018 to 31 December 2018) is £6.54 million of which £3.84 million is fixed remuneration and £2.70 million is variable remuneration.
+The number of beneficiaries is 33.

-IFML has identified individuals considered to have a material impact on the risk profile of IFML or the AIFs it manages ('AIFMD Code Staff'), including Board members of IFML, senior management, heads of control functions and other risk takers whose professional activities can exert material influence on IFML's risk profile or on an AIF it manages.
+The Manager has identified individuals considered to have a material impact on the risk profile of the Manager or the AIF it manages ('Identified Staff'), who include board members of the Manager, senior management, heads of control functions, other risk takers and any employees receiving total remuneration that takes them into the same remuneration bracket as senior management and risk takers.
+Identified Staff of the Manager are employed by Invesco.

-The aggregate total remuneration paid to the AIFMD Code Staff of IFML for AIF related activities is £988,243, of which £435,714 is paid to senior management and £552,529 is paid to other AIFMD Code Staff.
-Please note the total remuneration for AIFMD Code Staff excludes remuneration for staff employed by delegates.
+The aggregate total remuneration paid to the Identified Staff of the Manager for AIF related activities for the performance year (1 January 2018 to 31 December 2018) is £1.34 million of which £0.31 million is paid to Senior Management and £1.03 million is paid to other Identified Staff.
+Please note that remuneration for AIFMD Identified Staff includes remuneration for staff employed by delegates (all delegates are employed by various entities of the Invesco Ltd. Group).